IhsanulAfkar/IhsanulAfkar/README.md

 My name is Muhammad Ihsanul Afkar.
 Currently, i'm undergraduate in Information Technology ITS University. <br>
 Excited in both **Front-end** and **Back-end** web developer.
 I do other thing like python project for mostly college task and CTF for my hobbies. <br>

-Also here if you want to see my portofolio [website](https://web-portofolio-ten.vercel.app)
+Also here is my portofolio [website](https://ihsanul-afkar.vercel.app/)

 ## Others